Types of Striped Caterpillars with Pictures – Identification Guide

 The Angle Shades Moth Caterpillar has bright green body and pale stripe on each side

-The Angle Shades caterpillar (Phlogophora meticulosa) is a lime-green type of larvae with a pronounced pale stripe on each side.
+The angle shades caterpillar is a smooth lime-green type of larvae with a pronounced pale stripe on each side.

 Apart from the long stripe on each side of its back, there are faint yellowish dorsal lines separating the segments.
 Although green is the most common color of this species, there are also pinkish-brown types of larvae with similar stripes.